Itiviti/performance-trends/README.md

 # How can I merge the multiple log files in a single one?

- Just use this linux command (also works a Git bash in windows):
+ Just use this linux command (also works in a Git bash from Windows):

  rm -rf *.index && find . -type f -name '\*.data' -exec grep -a '`' {} \; > merged.log && rm -rf *.data